GabeScott/standard-works-vault/General Conference/2011 October - Missionaries Are a Treasure of the Church.md

 # Missionaries Are a Treasure of the Church

-*By Kazuhiko Yamashita - Of the Seventy*
+By Elder Kazuhiko Yamashita - *Of the Seventy*

 *Given in the October session of the 2011 General Conference*

+>*I am thankful that missionaries are called by the Lord, that they respond to that call, and that they are serving throughout the world.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2011/10/missionaries-are-a-treasure-of-the-church?lang=eng)